wolfeidau/wolfeidau_site/content/post/2026-01-17-how-i-work-with-ai-coding-agents.md

 This process looks like:

-1. Provide some context on the problem, then work with the agent to put together a plan.
+1. Provide details of the problem, feature, or bug, then work with the agent to put together a plan.
 2. Review the plan, remove any unnecessary steps and focus on the most important ones.
 I then ask the agent to export the plan to a specification in a [markdown](https://daringfireball.net/projects/markdown/) file in the codebase.
-3. I then reset the context and get the agent to review the specification and provide feedback.
+3. I then clear the context (`/clear` in claude code) and get the agent to review the specification and provide feedback.
 This typically highlights a few areas that need to be addressed.
 4. If the specification looks good, and I am clear on the outcomes, then I instruct the agent to start work on the specification, this typically follows one or more phases.
 5. I then do some testing, review the results and provide feedback.
-6. I reset the context and get the agent to review the specification and the outcomes, then we update it with the results.
+6. I clear the context and get the agent to review the specification and the outcomes, then we update it with the results.
 7. Finally, I clear the context and get the agent to review the outcomes and provide feedback, for code this is done using a code review skill or sub agent.
 Once we have completed this process I can commit the changes to the codebase.

 This process is especially useful for most tasks, building new features, or refactoring existing ones, but I find a scaled back version of this process is even useful for small tasks, to ensure the agent is kept on track.

+**NOTE:** During long conversations with the AI Agent it is important to keep the context clear otherwise it will fill up with irrelevant discussions which impacts the performance and distracts the agent.

 ## Documentation is King